 Use of illicit drugs that are injected

 The physical examination begins with confirmation of fever.
-Fever is most accurately determined by measuring rectal temperature.
-Then the doctor does a thorough examination from head to toe to check for a source of infection or evidence of disease.
+Fever is most accurately determined by measuring rectal temperature, but oral or ear temperature is often measured.
+Forehead temperature is not as accurate as rectal, but because of the COVID-19 pandemic, doctors may measure forehead temperature to screen people for fever.
+Armpit temperature is the least accurate, so doctors rarely use it to confirm a fever.
+Doctors then do a thorough examination from head to toe to check for a source of infection or evidence of disease.

 The need for testing depends on what the doctor finds during the medical history and physical examination.

 Otherwise healthy people who have an acute fever and only vague, general symptoms (for example, they feel generally ill or achy) probably have a viral illness that will go away without treatment.
-Therefore, they do not require testing.
-Exceptions are people who have been exposed to an animal or insect that carries and transmits a specific disease (called a vector), such as people with a tick bite, and people who have recently been in an area where a particular disorder (such as malaria) is common.
+Therefore, they do not usually require testing.
+Exceptions are people in an area where COVID-19 is being spread, people who have been exposed to an animal or insect that carries and transmits a specific disease (called a vector), such as people with a tick bite, and people who have recently been in an area where a particular disorder (such as malaria) is common.

 A complete blood count (including the number and proportion of different types of white blood cells)